 Blog or Website?
 This question still befuddles people who wish to start something of their own online at some point in their life.
 From what I’ve experienced so far interacting with the people who wish to enter this digital space, they treat the term blog synonymous with a website.
 Simply put, most of the people still do not understand the difference between blog and website.
 If you’ve set yourself for a digital mission, it’s important to know the basic difference between blog and website.
 A clear understanding of the same will lead you to choose a clear path that takes you to your desired goals.
-Therefore, In this post today, I’ll be helping you understand how a blog is different from a website!
+Therefore, In this post today, I’ll be helping you understand how a blog differs from a website!

 What is a website?

 In the words of Wikipedia, a website is a collection of inter-related web-pages hosted on a common domain name.
 These web-pages are usually static with multimedia content published.
 Yes, you’ve got it right.
 Still need some examples?
 Check Amazon, Facebook, Twitter, Yahoo, Quora, Paytm, etc. These all are examples of websites.
-So, if your goal is to start an online business related to domains like social media, e-commerce, forums, online dating, utility, etc., then you’ll need to create a website.
+So, if your goal is to start an online business related to domains like social media, e-commerce, forums, online dating, utility, etc., then you must create a website.
 To create such a website, you’ll either have to buy themes or hire a web-designer to get it done for you.

 Characteristics of a website